 Physicians’ views about knowledge and skill requirements going forward also reflect their expectations of changing care models.
 The top three issues they want medical education to address are:7

 Between 2014 and 2020, there was a 19-percentage point increase in the proportion of physicians who say they have a prominent role in limiting the use of unnecessary treatments and tests

-Our view is that a population health approach is essential for organizations to succeed in value-based care, and physicians’ work should be redesigned accordingly.
+Our view is that a population health approach is essential for organisations to succeed in value-based care and physicians’ work should be redesigned accordingly.

-To successfully transition to value-based care, organizations should implement three parallel initiatives:
+To successfully transition to value-based care, organisations should implement three parallel initiatives:

 Value-based care is in line with physicians’ intrinsic motivation to deliver the best care to their patients.